-Between microblading, tinting, shaping and more, there are a lot of ways to take care of the color and shape of your brows.
-But for those of us who are blessed with already full brows (and don’t need the extra TLC), there is a way to keep our natural brow style intact.
-Brow lamination, as it’s called, is Like a perm for your eyebrow hairs.
+Between microblading, tinting, shaping and more, there are tons of different ways to take care of the color and shape of your brows.
+But for those who are blessed with naturally full brows and don’t need the extra eyebrow TLC, there is a way to groom your brows while keeping your natural style intact.
+Brow lamination, as the treatment is called, is sort of like a perm for your eyebrow hairs.

 What Is Brow Lamination?

 According to Healy, brow lamination is a chemical process that straightens the eyebrow.
 “It’s very similar to a lash lift, but what it does is straighten the brow in a vertical and swept way that lasts for five to eight weeks,” he says.